andela-technology/qualified-docs/content/for-teams/process/interact.md

 * View the results of the most recent test or submission attempt
 * View details about the current challenge
 * Jump between upcoming or already finished challenges using the sidebar links.
-* Return to the challenge the candidate is working on by clicking *Back to Candidate's Challenge*
+* Return to the challenge the candidate is working on by clicking *Back to Candidate's Challenge*.
-    * The current challenge is also noted with the small person icon.
+  The current challenge is also noted with the small person icon.
 * If enabled on your account, add a review to the developer's solution immediately.
-  * You will be invited to provide an overall review immediately upon the candidate submitting the assessment.
+  You will be invited to provide an overall review immediately upon the candidate submitting the assessment.

 :::tip
 The key to a great Interact session is **communication**.